ada-chavez/Tech-Academy-Projects/README.md

 # Tech-Academy-Projects
-This is my Tech Academy projects for Learning Purposes.
+This is my Tech Academy projects for Learning purposes.